Bondi-Hoyle-Lyttleton accretion onto ultra dense dark matter halos and direct collapse black holes: Introduction

 In the standard model of cosmology, galaxies and other large-scale structures form by the growth and collapse of initially small density fluctuations amplified by self-gravitational instability.
 Such a picture is supported by a wide spectrum of observations.
 These include the precise determination of the curvature power spectrum from the observed Cosmic Microwave Background (CMB) anisotropies \cite{Planck18} and the Lyman-$\alpha$ forest data \cite{Bird+,Fernandez+}.
 These observations however only determine the power spectrum of fluctuations on comoving length scales larger than about a Mpc.
 Power on smaller length scales is much more weakly constrained by direct observations (see \cite{Bringmann+} for a recent summary and references).
 In principle, it can be much larger than that naive extrapolation from the large-scale data.
 Such enhanced power will lead to earlier formation of collapsed small-scale structures and perhaps novel phenomena, which can in turn constrain the small-scale power spectrum or even explain current puzzles.

 Indeed, there are several intriguing features related to observations of black holes in the universe.
-The frequency of LIGO-VIRGO-KAGRA (LVK) detection of gravitational waves from merging black holes in the mass range $10-100 M_\odot$ led to a surge of interest if some of these black holes could be of primordial origin \cite{Carr_Green}.
+The frequency of LIGO-VIRGO-KAGRA (LVK) detection of gravitational waves from merging black holes in the mass range $10-100 M_\odot$ led to a surge of interest whether some of these black holes could be of primordial origin \cite{Carr_Green}.
 In some cases like the recent event GW231123, the inferred progenitor black hole masses are of order $100 M_\odot$, and lie in a mass gap $60-130 M_\odot$, which is difficult to explain as a stellar remnant \cite{LVKGW231123}.
+This could indicate the role of primordial black holes (PBH), although hierarchical mergers of stellar mass black holes is another possibility.

 Moreover, the James Webb Space Telescope (JWST) has detected an abundance of high redshift Active Galactic nuclei (AGNs) where the black hole mass to stellar mass is higher than what obtains in the local universe \cite{Harikane+,Ubler+, Maiolino+,Volonteri25}.
 This seems to suggest an early black hole formation before the bulk of the stellar mass, instead of co-evolving together with the galaxy \cite{Delos_Silk}.
-Some black hole candidates, like UHZ1 \cite{Bogdan+} and GHZ9 \cite{Kovacs+} have such high masses $\sim 10^8 M_\odot$ by high redshifts $z \sim 10$, that black hole seeds need to be much heavier than expected from stellar evolution, perhaps primordial or at least form at sufficiently high redshifts \cite{Volonteri25,Dayal24}.
+Some black hole candidates, like UHZ1 \cite{Priya24,Bogdan+} and GHZ9 \cite{Kovacs+} have such high masses $\sim 10^8 M_\odot$ by high redshifts $z \sim 10$, that black hole seeds need to be much heavier than expected from stellar evolution.
+For this they need to be perhaps primordial or at least form at sufficiently high redshifts \cite{Paccuci15,Paccuci23,Trinca2023,Dayal24,Jeon25a,Jeon25b,Volonteri25}.
+An alternative possibility for explaining these high-redshift AGNs detected by the JWST is of course, super-Eddington accretion, which does not necessarily need heavy seeds \cite{Paccuci15,fei2026}.